Hap-404/BlockChain-Assignment/README.md

 ```
 git clone https://github.com/Hap-404/BlockChain-Assignment.git
 ```
-Step 2 : Open the any assignment given in separate folder.
-Foreg: We want to open Assignment 1 then,
+Step 2 : Open the any assignment given in separate folder.<br/>Foreg: We want to open Assignment 1 then,
 ```
  cd '.\Assignmment - 1\'
 ```